The City of Lougheed: History

-In keeping with the Master Plan, the Lougheed Town Centre site has been redeveloped into a mixed-use urban community called the City of Lougheed with 300 new shops and restaurants, 5 acre of public parks and plazas and more than 10,000 new homes.
-Demolition has begun on the east portion of the site to make way for The First Neighbourhood which includes four residential towers and new retail, scheduled for completion in 2021.
-In 2018, the existing food court closed and The Eateries, a new casual dining area, opened to initiate the transition from Lougheed Town Centre to the City of Lougheed.
+In keeping with the city's master plan, the Lougheed Town Centre site has been redeveloped into a mixed-use urban community called the City of Lougheed, with 300 new shops and restaurants, 5 acre of public parks and plazas and more than 10,000 new homes.
+Demolition was undertaken on the east portion of the site to make way for the first neighbourhood, which includes four residential towers and new retail; it is scheduled for completion in 2021.
+The existing food court closed and the Eateries, a new casual dining area, opened in 2019 to initiate the transition from Lougheed Town Centre to the City of Lougheed.
 Future development will roll out over multiple phases.
 The project is being completed by real estate management, investment and development company Shape Properties Corp.

 Master plan

 The City of Lougheed is one of four town centres designated by Burnaby to offer a full range of housing, office, retail, services and the option to walk, bike, take transit or drive to access a mix of goods and services.
 All four town centres are served by rapid transit and provide higher-density housing opportunities.

 The master plan for the Lougheed Town Centre Core Area was adopted by Burnaby City Council on August 29, 2016.
 This was an undertaking of city staff in collaboration with Shape Properties Corp., James KM Cheng Architects Inc., and various consultant teams.
 Two public consultation processes also contributed to the development of the master plan, including open houses and information displays in the community.
-The master plan lays out the Lougheed Core Area's transformation into a transit-connected, mixed-use area with diverse housing, employment, service, and recreation opportunities.
-The master plan is used to inform and guide site-specific rezoning applications within the Lougheed Town Centre Core Area and was awarded the Planning Institute of British Columbia's (PIBC) "2016 Award for Excellence in Planning Practice – City and Urban Areas – GOLD".
+The master plan laid out the Lougheed Core Area's transformation into a transit-connected, mixed-use area with diverse housing, employment, service, and recreation opportunities.
+The master plan has been used to inform and guide site-specific rezoning applications within the Lougheed Town Centre Core Area and was awarded the Planning Institute of British Columbia's "2016 Award for Excellence in Planning Practice – City and Urban Areas – GOLD".